History of Israel: State of Israel

 In 1948, following the 1947–1948 war in Mandatory Palestine, the Israeli Declaration of Independence sparked the 1948 Arab–Israeli War.
 This resulted in the 1948 Palestinian expulsion and flight from the land that the State of Israel came to control, and led to waves of Jewish immigration from other parts of the Middle East.

 The latter half of the 20th century saw further conflicts between Israel and its neighbouring Arab nations.
 In 1967, the Six-Day War erupted; in its aftermath, Israel captured and occupied the Golan Heights from Syria, the West Bank from Jordan, and the Gaza Strip and the Sinai Peninsula from Egypt.
 In 1973, the Yom Kippur War began with an attack by Egypt on the Israeli-occupied Sinai Peninsula.

 In 1979, the Egypt–Israel peace treaty was signed, based on the Camp David Accords.
 In 1993, Israel signed the Oslo I Accord with the Palestine Liberation Organization, which was followed by the establishment of the Palestinian National Authority.
 In 1994, the Israel–Jordan peace treaty was signed.
-Despite efforts to finalize the peace agreement, the conflict continues.
+Despite efforts to finalize a peace agreement, the conflict has continued.